nats-io/nats-site/content/blog/nats-server-29-release.md

 Since mirrors are technically streams themselves with a different name from the origin, each message returned from a *direct get* call will automatically include a few useful headers:

-- `Nats-Stream` - original name of the stream the message was written to
+- `Nats-Stream` - name of the origin stream the message was written to
-- `Nats-Sequence` - original sequence number in the origin stream
+- `Nats-Sequence` - sequence number of the message in the origin stream
-- `Nats-Time-Stamp` - original timestamp associated with the message
+- `Nats-Time-Stamp` - timestamp of the message in the origin stream
-- `Nats-Subject` - original subject of the message
+- `Nats-Subject` - subject of the message in the origin stream
-- `Nats-Last-Sequence` - the previous sequence number for the subject

 [kv]: https://docs.nats.io/nats-concepts/jetstream/key-value-store
 [mirrors]: https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/replication#mirrors